Frequently Asked Questions

 Please be sure that there are no permissions issues related to use of the additional material.
 Sometimes, especially with images, you must write a letter seeking permission to use the material before it can be posted.

-Also note that where possible, items such as images, charts and tables that are referenced in the document (or otherwise an integral part of the document) should be included directly in the article itself and not posted just as additional files.Can I post a reprint from a journal?
+Also note that where possible, items such as images, charts and tables that are referenced in the document (or otherwise an integral part of the document) should be included directly in the article itself and not posted just as additional files.How can I remove my content from ScholarWorks?

 ScholarWorks is meant to be a permanent scholarly record (working papers may be an exception).
 Once an item is deposited, a citation to it will always remain.
 Removing content is discouraged.
 However, authors may request removal of content from ScholarWorks.
 Please to request removal of content.